meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 This sub-module of the Motors Hub Driver decomposes the functionality of powering, sensing the current and reversing the direction of a motor hub driver.

 Two identical modules are employed for the first and second motor driver mounted on the left and right side of the structural component of the module, vertically within the curved slots.
-The power modules interfaces with the Motors hub controller using a five wire ribbon cable caring 12v, 5v, gnd and the signals for activating two relays, one controlling the direction of the motor and another chained with a large relay supplying high current power to the motor driver.
-The module interfaces indirectly with the controller module via the ADAC module capable of monitoring 5v signal and more specifically with the current sensor of the power module.
+The power modules interfaces with the Motors hub controller using a 5-wire ribbon cable carrying 12v, 5v, and the signals for activating two relays, one controlling the direction of the motor and another chained with a large relay supplying high current power to the motor driver.
+The module interfaces indirectly with the controller module via the ADAC module capable of monitoring a 5v signal and more specifically with the current sensor of the power module.

 The PCB is illustrated by the following figure.

 ![pcb_power.png](_figures/pcb_power.png)

 Lines in green, indicate a connection between two points in the board.
-Lines in black offsetting the green lines indicate curves cutting the cooper, creating the end routes between connected points in the board.
-Lines in yellow, indicate bridges connecting two points from to top side of the board via a wire.
+Lines in black offsetting the green lines indicate curves cutting the copper, creating the end routes between connected points in the board.
+Lines in yellow, indicate bridges connecting two points from the top side of the board via a wire.
 Lines in red, indicate components or connectors of the board and their orientation.

 The PCB is manufactured using a low budget [VEVOR CNC 3018 Pro](https://eur.vevor.com/wood-engraving-machine-c_11142/3018-pro-cnc-router-3-axis-w-offline-controller-laser-engraver-machine-10000rpm-p_010521182027)